Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Common immunological disorders

-In the same patient, it is often necessary to observe a large number of different antibodies in combination.
+In one and the same patient it is often necessary to observe a large number of different antibodies in combination.

-taniya with anti-erythrocyte autoantibodies.
-Canine AGA is especially common in association with systemic lupus erythematosus (SLE) or autoimmune thrombocytopenia.
-In the latter case, we are talking about Evans syndrome.
+tania with anti-erythrocyte autoantibodies.
+Canine AGA is especially often combined with systemic lupus erythematosus (SLE) or autoimmune thrombocytopenia.
+In the latter case we are talking about Evans syndrome.

-Sometimes AGA is observed in association with autoimmune dermatosis, characterized by the presence of a depot of IgG and complement at the level of the dermoepidermal junction (Hasegawa T. et al., 1990).
-Anti-erythrocyte autoantibodies are a factor in an extensive immunological disorder even in the absence of a clinical picture of the disease.
+AGA is sometimes observed in association with autoimmune dermatosis, characterized by the presence of IgG and complement depots at the level of the dermoepidermal junction (Hasegawa T. et al., 1990).
+Antierythrocyte autoantibodies are a factor in extensive immunological disorder even in the absence of a clinical picture of the disease.

 Clinical classification

-Immunological classification must be in conflict with strict clinical classification, as it contrasts idiopathic AGA with secondary AGA.
-Autoimmune hemolytic anemia, characterized by the presence of warm antibodies (IgG), corresponds to "idiopathic", while AGA associated with the persistence of cold antibodies (IgM) - "secondary".
+The immunological classification must conflict with the strict clinical one, as it contrasts idiopathic AGA with secondary AGA.
+Autoimmune hemolytic anemia, characterized by the presence of warm antibodies (IgG), corresponds to “idiopathic”, while AGA associated with the persistence of cold antibodies (IgM) is “secondary”.

 Idiopathic AGA